Malum (film): Plot

+Diane arrives at the police department and admits to Jessica that she knew John Malum, the leader of the Flock, for a long time.
+Jessica keeps Diane safe in the office and goes to investigate more noises, find a cultist holding a young woman at gunpoint.
+After an exchange of harsh words, the young woman and the cultist are shot and killed, leading to a large group of cultists to chase after Jessica.
+Diane goes missing and Jessica sets out to find her, having a deadly encounter with the homeless man.
+The rest of the cultists roam the police department, calling for Jessica to find and kill them as they murder Monica, Julie and Ana before her eyes.

+Deciding to deal with the cultists once and for all, she retrieves a shotgun to clear out the rest of the police department.
+She follows cries and voices deep within the building, descending down some stairs where she finds the many demonic-looking cultists in disturbing situations.
+They point Jessica into a room where she encounters John Malum and his followers.
+As the cultists taunt Jessica, the Low God reveals itself; the being who the Malum Flock answers to.
+Jessica fires at the demonic beast and ends up back in the halls of the police department, shooting at who she believes to be cultists.
+After managing to mortality wound one, its revealed that Jessica actually shot and killed Diane.

+Jessica breaks down and the Malum Flock cheer and mock her for it.
+Jessica, in her grief; decides to commit suicide just like her father Will.
+As she dies, the cultists disappear as if they never existed.

+Jessica then becomes one with the Low God, its sacrifice complete.

 Production

 Principal photography took place on location in an abandoned prison in downtown Louisville, Kentucky, from August to September 2022.

 Release

 Malum received a theatrical release in the United States on March 31, 2023.
 The film was released on video-on-demand (VOD) and digital platforms on May 16, 2023.

 Critical reception

 Matt Zoller Seitz of RogerEbert.com gave Malum three out of four stars, and wrote that the film is most "impressive when it turns its talented ensemble cast loose on material that was obviously a lot of fun to play with."
 Matt Donago of Paste commended the film for its "gruesome indie [special] effects", and concluded that "DiBlasi delivers what Last Shift fans will once again enjoy.
 That's what's slightly disappointing: Malum differentiates [itself from Last Shift], but does it differentiate enough?"
 The Austin Chronicles Richard Whittaker gave the film two out of five stars, criticizing its use of jump scares and writing: "At least Last Shift had a grubby ingenuity.
 Malum has enough budget to be too glossy to be gutter fun, and adds little visually much beyond some very mediocre practical effects, often feeling that – yet again – its ambitions outstripped its grasp."